cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 that focuses on helping image analysts share their findings.

 As a colleague, I got similar feedback about my strengths and weaknesses from the folks I work with at NASA.
+In my survey, I heard that "Your enthusiasm and genuine personality is awesome to be around."
+Someone else said that I am a "Self-starter, highly skilled, interested in learning, can pull back from 'interesting' approaches to favor practical approaches, [and] able to lead by example."
+My teaching background also came up as a positive.
+The same person said that I am "Super helpful!
+Open to teaching team mates (especially me) in the name of project success."

-The key differentiator is that I hit my limit in my ability to multitask, and that led to some downstream effects that negatively impacted my colleagues.
+What I see as a key differentiator between Udacity and NASA is that I hit my limit in my ability to multitask, and that led to some downstream effects that negatively impacted my colleagues.

+> We were working on a side project for a NASA analog a few years ago (pre
+> COVID) and we had started to converge on some expected functionality and I
+> thought we had a tangible path forward.
+But it wasn't until later that I
+> learned that his other project needed a lot of his attention and I wasn't
+> aware he was as oversubscribed as he was.
+Being more honest of availability
+> and anticipated work hours would help keep the expectations reasonable and
+> achievable.
+Fortunately, the analog never ended up happening so we never felt
+> the big crunch that would've likely been experienced.

+This is a weakness I've worked hard to address.
+I don't like the feeling of letting others down.
+As we'll see later when I get into my career as a grad student, this is a blocker I'm still addressing.

+## Principles of Autonomy and Decision Making

+@@link to blog post@@

 ## Random Pictures and Videos